 1. Understand the problem of clients properly:

 You cannot write a legal brief if you don’t understand the client’s issue.
-Make sure that you ask relevant questions to the client and check all the documents provided.
-Make a note of everything and brief cases in a way that will help you further while arguing in the court.
+Make sure that you ask the client relevant questions and check all the documents provided.
+Make a note of everything and briefcases in a way that will help you further while arguing in court.

-Your legal briefs should reflect what you are fighting for along with the situation of the client appropriately.
-Besides these, you should continuously stay abreast of various law books and studies to relate with your client’s case.
-Thus, proper research for writing a legal brief is also required.
+Your briefs should reflect what you are fighting for along with the situation of the client appropriately.
+Besides these, you should continuously stay abreast of various law brief books and studies related to your client’s case.
+Thus, proper research for writing a brief is also required.

 2. Don’t blindly trust in the information available on the web:

-While writing a legal brief, it is obvious that you’ll do your own research along with the answers provided by the client, and while jotting down everything, you will have to take reference from various law books like Corpus Juris Secundum and American Jurisprudence.
+While writing a legal brief, it is obvious that you’ll do your own research along with the answers provided by the client, and while jotting down everything, you will have to take references from various brief law books like Corpus Juris Secundum and American Jurisprudence.

 Don’t forget to look at the indexes and digests of these books.
-Using the information from both the internet and law books, you can get better insights, which ultimately reflect in your legal brief.
-More so, when it comes to web research, always prefer to read Google books, or you can also opt for legal writing services for quicker turnaround time and top quality.
+Using the information from both the internet and law books, you can get better insights, which are ultimately reflected in your brief.
+More so, when it comes to web research, you always prefer to read Google Books, or you can also opt for legal brief writing services for quicker turnaround time and top quality.

 3. Exclude words that are not important:

-Try to avoid adjective and adverbs from sentences as they do the same work and may make your brief appear cheesier.
-Make use of nouns and verbs appropriately as they help to transform your sentences into an understandable format.
+Try to avoid adjectives and adverbs from sentences as they do the same work and may make your brief appear cheesier.
+Make use of nouns and verbs appropriately, as they help to transform your sentences into an understandable legal brief format.

 Also, avoid using hollow terms or phrases that don’t make sense.
-Furthermore, don’t repeat the information that your clients already know as it will not help you in argument and you’ll seem like a first-timer to the court.
+Furthermore, don’t repeat the information that your clients already know, as it will not help you in an argument, and you’ll seem like a first-timer to the court.